Check if you're disabled under the Equality Act

 - a tendency to physically or sexually abuse others

 The full list is in the Equality Act 2010 (Disability) Regulations 2010.

 An addiction to alcohol, nicotine or any other substance isn’t a disability.

-But you might be disabled if your addiction caused an impairment.
-For example if you had liver disease or depression caused by alcohol dependency, that would be an impairment.
+But you might be disabled if you have an impairment caused by addiction.
+For example, if you have liver disease or depression caused by alcohol dependency.